mcneel/developer.rhino3d.com/_guide_topics/zoo/rhinocommon_zoo_plugins.md

 ## Overview

 Zoo 5.0 allows 3rd party plugin developers to add licensing support for their products to the Zoo.

-The RhinoCommon allows developers to write plug-ins for Rhino that use the Rhino license manager and obtain licenses from Zoo servers.
+RhinoCommon allows developers to write plugins for Rhino that use the Rhino license manager and obtain licenses from Zoo servers.

 ## Prerequisites